Ghislaine Maxwell sentenced to 20 years in prison for sex trafficking minor girls for Jeffrey Epstein

-Ghislaine Maxwell was sentenced to 20 years in prison Tuesday for carrying out a years-long scheme with her longtime confidante Jeffrey Epstein to sexually abuse underage girls.
+Ghislaine Maxwell was sentenced to 20 years in federal prison Tuesday for carrying out a years-long scheme with her longtime confidante Jeffrey Epstein to groom and sexually abuse underage girls.

-Maxwell, 60, was convicted in December on five of six counts against her, including sex trafficking of a minor, transporting a minor with the intent to engage in criminal sexual activity and three related counts of conspiracy.
-She was acquitted on one charge of enticing a minor to travel to engage in illegal sex acts.
+Maxwell, 60, did not testify in her defense during the trial late last year, which ended with her conviction on five counts, including sex trafficking of a minor.
+But on Tuesday she spoke in court to the victims shortly before the sentence was handed down.

-The British socialite was sentenced on only three counts after Judge Alison Nathan agreed that two of the conspiracy counts she faced were repetitive.
+"Jeffrey Epstein should have been here before all of you," Maxwell said at the podium, her legs shackled.
+"It is not about Epstein, ultimately.
+It is for me to be sentenced."

 Prosecutors had asked the judge to sentence Maxwell to 30 to 55 years in prison, while the probation department recommended 20 years.
 Maxwell's attorneys requested a more lenient sentence of between 4.25 and 5.25 years in prison.